 It's also important that managers don't allow scope creep.
 Instead, they should clearly define requirements and targets at the start of each project or task.
 If managers keep adding more requirements on top of the original ones, the goal will quickly become unrealistic.

 The importance of reviewing team goals

 We are huge proponents of reviewing team goals.
-By taking the time to review team goals, managers can have the right conversations both individually and with the entire team, about goal progress.
+In fact, by taking the time to review them and factoring it into the team's meeting cadence, managers can ensure they're having the right conversations about goal progress, both individually and with the entire team.